Short-Read vs Long-Read for AAV and Integration Site Analysis — A Decision-Focused Method Selection Guide

 What to Require in Deliverables

-Method choice only works when deliverables include frozen analysis definitions and evidence attachments.
+Method choice only works when deliverables include frozen analysis definitions, evidence attachments, and reporting fields that make results comparison-ready.

 Minimum Deliverables Checklist

-• QC plots; a metric dictionary; frozen reference(s) and parameter/version notes; and representative evidence attachments.
+- QC plots; a metric dictionary; frozen reference(s) and parameter/version notes; and representative evidence attachments (for example, anonymized aligned-read snapshots or junction summaries).

 Comparability Rules

-Stabilize comparisons by freezing the reference set, aligner and version, MAPQ/support thresholds, and the reporting schema.
+Stabilize comparisons by freezing the reference set, aligner and version, MAPQ/support thresholds, evidence tags, and the reporting schema; track any deviation with versioned change notes.
+Maintain consistent thresholds across batches and vendors unless there is a documented rationale.

 How to State Uncertainty